joewickes/joe-wickes-bookmarks-app/README.md

 ## Discoveries
 Since I first created this project, I have learned React.
 This project helped teach me to appreciate some of what React does behind the scenes.
-Manually re-rendering with a specified template string each time was time-consuming (and slow).
+Manually re-rendering with a specified template string each time has definitely given me some real gratitude for all of the React developers.

 ## Future Goals
 - Potentially re-make with React to see how it could be done more simply